bcarun/madrascoder/tutorials/001-pragmatic-cucumber/11-implementing-update-resource.md

 chapter: 2
 title: Use BDD to Implement and Test 'Update API'
 description: >
-  In this chapter, let us see how to create feature files for 'Update API'.
+  Previously, we learnt how to use BDD to implement and test 'Create API'.
+Here, let us learn how to create feature files for 'Update API'.
 In order to update something, it should exist.
 So before update, we have to setup the necessary data.
 To setup data, we will use 'Background' in feature file.

 category: tutorial
 image: assets/media/tutorials/001-pragmatic-cucumber/chapter11/markus-winkler-cxoR55-bels-unsplash.jpg